Muscatatuck River

-The Muscatatuck River is a 53.7 mi river in south-central Indiana, United States.
-It is a major tributary of the East Fork of the White River, and drains 1000 sqmi.
+The Muscatatuck River is a 53.7 mi river in south central Indiana, United States.
+It is a major tributary of the East Fork of the White River and drains 1000 sqmi.
 In one area it serves as the southern boundary of the main unit of the Muscatatuck National Wildlife Refuge.
-It also goes across the Crosley Fish and Wildlife Area and by Muscatatuck County Park.
+It also goes through the Crosley Fish and Wildlife Area and by Muscatatuck County Park.